Obsessive-Compulsive Disorder (OCD)

 People with ROCD constantly doubt their romantic partners’ suitability or their feelings’ genuineness.

-They may frequently seek reassurance, obsessively analyse their partner’s behaviours, or even question their own feelings.
+People with ROCD may also frequently seek reassurance, obsessively analyse their partner’s behaviours, or even question their own feelings.
 They fear they might be with the wrong person or their feelings aren’t genuine.

 2. Scrupulosity